oracle-samples/mle-modules/README.md

 | 21c | [mle-js-oracledb@21.3.0][mle-js-oracledb-21c] <br/> [mle-js-bindings@21.3.0][mle-js-bindings-21c] <br/> [mle-js-plsqltypes@21.3.0][mle-js-plsqltypes-21c] |

 ## Examples
-The following code snippet exemplifies the usage of all MLE modules combined.
+The following code snippet exemplifies the usage of some of these MLE modules combined.
 For additional examples, please check the module documentation pages or have a look at our [blog article][2].

 ```JavaScript